olli0601/PANGEA.HIV.sim/README.md

 within-host phylogenies of newly infected individuals are concatenated to the corresponding transmission tips of their transmitter.
 The model assumes that a single transmitted virion leads to clinical infection of the newly infected individual.
 For each index case, the simulation produces a dated viral phylogeny that is rooted at the index case and has as tips the sampling times of all individuals in the same transmission chain that are sampled.
+These phylogenies are all connected via the starting sequence as explained in section [Viral introductions and seed sequences](#viral-introductions-and-seed-sequences), and printed to the file ending in `_DATEDTREE.newick`.

 The following figure shows the lognormal model of the within-host effective population size under default parameters `v.N0tau=1`, `v.r=2.851904`, `v.T50=-2`.
 These were chosen such that the initial population size is 1 and that